 History: the Vercors is famous to many in France as a battlefield for the French resistance during WW2 and with good reason: the terrain is awkward and inaccessible.
-Before the war it was exploited for woodland but the lumberjacks had a problem in that they could cut down plenty of trees but they could not get them off the plateau so easily.
+Before the war it was exploited for woodland but the lumberjacks had a problem: they could cut down plenty of trees but they could not get them off the plateau.
 So they built several roads and had to cut these into the cliff, including the Combe Laval section.
-They did this by abseiling off the cliffs, digging small holes in the rock and putting TNT inside and, once the fuse was lit, swinging to the side to avoid the blast.
+They did this by abseiling down the cliffs, digging small holes in the rock and putting TNT inside and, once the fuse was lit, merrily swinging to the side to avoid the blast.
 The result is stunning balcony roads, never has deforestation been so good for cycling.

 In cycling history Villard de Lans was been a regular destination of the Tour de France in the 1980s and early 1990s where it was used as often for a time trial arrival as a normal stage.
 It’s used the current Dauphiné finish of Côte 2000 before where Pedro Delgado, Laurent Fignon and Eric Breukink won.

 Travel and access: the Vercors plateau sits above the Alpine city of Grenoble.
 It has a fine location and is well-connected by road and rail but the city is a mixed place with a few quartiers for the tourist to avoid.
 It’s still a pleasant university town surrounded by the mountains and some high tech industries.